 It sounds like a bored boy on a hot day blowing

 across his empty Pepsi bottle.
 Who, who, who.

 A little breeze stirs the chimes we hung to give

-to air its voice, repeating seven notes at random.
+to air a voice, repeating seven notes at random.

-Not much to say, it just rings out faster or slower,
+Not much to say; it rings out faster or slower,

-louder or softer, depending on the wind’s whim.
+louder or softer, dependent on the wind’s whim.